 You’ll want to wear comfortable walking shoes, because the trail stretches on for nearly a mile and a half.
-Free public tours are offered twice a week on Tuesdays at 6:30 PM and Saturdays at 10:00 AM, between May 3 and October 29, and the park sponsors lots of other free events, as well.
+Free public tours are offered weekly (days, times, and frequency varies with seasons) and the park sponsors lots of other free events, as well.

 If you’ve never toured a Federal Reserve Bank, you’ll want to put that on your list of things to do while you’re in New York, as well.
 You’ll gain a whole new appreciation for our currency system.

 The tours are free, but you’ll need to make your reservations well in advance.